TRACED: Transition-aware Regret Approximation with Co-learnability for Environment Design: Additional Experiments

 \subsection{Hyperparameter Sensitivity Analysis}

-Table~\ref{tab:minigrid_weight_ablation_more} reports the impact of varying the ATPL weight $\alpha$ and the Co-Learnability weight $\beta$ in TRACED on 12 held-out MiniGrid mazes, each evaluated after 10k PPO updates.
-Four of the six $(\alpha, \beta)$ settings outperform the 10k update baselines (Appendix~\ref{sec:appendix:numerical_results}), and even the weakest setting matches the performance of PLR$^\perp$ at 10k.
-This demonstrates that TRACED delivers consistently strong zero-shot generalization across a wide range of hyperparameters, without the need for extensive tuning.
+We analyze impact of varying the ATPL weight $\alpha$ and the Co-Learnability weight $\beta$ in TRACED across the 12 held-out MiniGrid environments and six held-out BipedalWalker terrains.
+Results are reported for a single random seed due to computational constraints.

+In MiniGrid environments, four of the six $(\alpha,\beta)$ settings outperform the 10k-update baselines (Appendix~\ref{sec:appendix:numerical_results}), and even the weakest setting matches the performance of PLR$^\perp$ at 10k (Table~\ref{tab:minigrid_weight_ablation_more}).
+These results indicate that TRACED provides consistently strong zero-shot generalization across a broad range of hyperparameters, without extensive tuning.